 School Counseling Emphasis

-Our students are passionate about young people and supporting and advocating for their success in school and beyond.
+Our students are passionate about supporting and advocating for youth and their success in school and beyond.
 They are actively involved in professional organizations such as Chi Sigma Iota, the Wisconsin Counseling Association, and the Wisconsin School Counseling Association, plus numerous other professional development activities.

 We invite you to come to speak to the faculty and students to learn more about our program and becoming a professional school counselor.